warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-translatortextbot-messages-echodialog.png)

 1. Replace the contents of the file EchoDialog.csx with the following code.
 Make sure to replace `YOUR_SUBSCRIPTION_KEY` in line 195 with your Translator Text API subscription key.
+Go to [Exercise 8: 2.
+Cognitive Services and the Translator Text API](#ex8-2) 5. for how to find your subscription key.

 	```csharp
 	using System;